Troubleshoot Voice Access

 If Voice Access doesn't recognize your voice commands, try the following:

-- Ensure your device is connected to the Internet over cellular data or Wi-Fi.
+- Make sure that your device is connected to the Internet over cellular data or Wi-Fi.

 - Move to a quiet place.